h-rodrigo/Website/README.md

 # Website
 My website is comprised of <b> 3 sections </b>: research papers, courses, and apps and projects.

 Within the <b> research </b>section, you can access various my orginal working and published papers.
-My current interests lie in financial markets, asset pricing, systemic risk, and market design.

 Within the <b> courses </b>section, you can access various 101 documentation I have created for several software programming languages as well as topics on economics, finance, statistics, mathematics, and computer science.